protonemedia/laravel-ffmpeg/README.md

 ## Security

-If you discover any security related issues, please email pascal@pascalbaljetmedia.com instead of using the issue tracker.
+If you discover any security related issues, please email code@protone.media instead of using the issue tracker.
 Please do not email any questions, open an issue if you have a question.

 ## Credits